Homemade Furniture Polish – Easy Natural Recipe

 • If your wood surface is really dirty, I suggest you clean the surface first with a natural all-purpose cleaner. and then use this wood furniture polish.

-• Use reusable cleaning cloths (typically I use dish clothes) to be even more eco-friendly.
+• Use reusable cleaning cloths (typically I use dish clothes, microfiber clothes, or a cut up old t-shirt) to be even more eco-friendly.

 How To Make Homemade Furniture Polish